ANZA Soccer Sessions COVID-19 Protocols

-- Each pitch has its own temperature-screening and check-in area.
-Players must go directly to this screening area only.
+- Players must go directly to this check-in area, where The Cage staff will take temperatures and help them to check in to the facility.
 If there is a line to be screened, those waiting must maintain a 3-meter distance from each other (or between carpool groups) at all times.

-- Players will be temperature-screened at check-in and will not be allowed entry if they are not within the healthy-temperature range.
+- Attendees will not be allowed entry if they are not within the healthy-temperature range.

-- Parents who are not staying may walk children to the check-in area to ensure safe check-in.
+- Parents may walk children to the check-in area to ensure safe check-in.
 They should then leave The Cage—no waiting around the pitch area please!
 Note that it is an offense in Singapore to sit in a parked car with the motor idling.

 - Participants should leave the pitches by the approved routes promptly when their sessions finish.
 Walkers should maintain 1 meter distance from groupmates and 3 meters distance from others at all times.
-Parent coaches and volunteers should walk with children to maintain these rules.
+Coaches and/or volunteers should walk with children to maintain these rules.
 No one should linger unnecessarily on the walk out or in the carpark.
 All ANZA parents should be ready to give children reminders if they see them walking, standing, or sitting closer than 3 meters in these areas.

 During the Training Sessions

-- Non-coaching volunteers (in red AGC shirts or yellow shirts/vests) and allowed spectators (wearing colours other than red/yellow/blue) should stay in areas away from the players and maintain a 3-meter distance between themselves at all times.
+- Non-coaching volunteers (in red AGC shirts or yellow shirts/vests) should stay in areas away from the players and maintain a 3-meter distance between themselves at all times.

 - If anyone displays symptoms of cold or flu during practice, they will be sent home.